Secured-Finance/stablecoin-sdk/docs/sdk/lib-ethers.ethersliquity.md

 </td><td>

-Withdraw LQTY that has been earned by mining liquidity.
+Withdraw ProtocolToken that has been earned by mining liquidity.

 </td></tr>